-- 1. Most of the young children take up some odd jobs to augment the income of the poverty-ridden family. - 2.
-For those parents who are not able to provide one square meal a day to the children sending them to school is a luxury. - 3.
-Parents remain unemployed for most of the days continuously. - 4.
-III-health and old age of parents.
+- i) Most of the young children take up some odd jobs to augment the income of the poverty-ridden family. - ii) For those parents who are not able to provide one square meal a day to the children sending them to school is a luxury. - iii) Parents remain unemployed for most of the days continuously. - iv) III-health and old-age of parents.